lupyuen/lupyuen.github.io/src/rust2.md

 [(See the Output Log)](https://gist.github.com/lupyuen/412cc8bef51c40236767e10693c738b5)

 Which is the same result from the previous chapter.
-Yep the Rust Driver works!
+Yep the Rust Driver works OK with our NuttX Embedded HAL!

 Let's test the Rust Driver to the limit...
 And send a LoRa Message over the airwaves!